At the Threshold

 They have not yet succeeded in emerging as true

 individuals out of the cultural matrix that encloses them like a mother's womb.
-Their emotions and feeling-responses, personal attitudes and thoughts, behavior and preferences, belief-systems and political-religious affiliations are, though they would certainly deny it, almost entirely conditioned by their particular social-economic class, nation, and culture (or sub-culture or counter-culture) and its surface currents of fashion.
+Their emotions and feeling-responses, personal attitudes and thoughts, behavior and preferences, belief-systems and political-religious affiliations are almost entirely conditioned by their particular social-economic class, nation, and culture (or sub-culture or counter-culture) and its surface currents of fashion.
 Included in this majority, though gradually emerging out of it, are "pseudo-individuals" or "individuals in the making" reacting or rebelling against

 the values and institutions of their culture.
 The large cycles of Uranus, Neptune and Pluto deal with members of these two groups en masse